Earth 2150: Lost Souls: Part III - UCS campaign

-The rebels in the ranks of the UCS, but not those forces the LC believed to be.
+The rebels were in the ranks of the UCS, but not those forces the LC believed to be.
 They were led by Marcus Grodin, a former high-ranking official.
 They were based in Mexico, but LC forces surrounded their base and blocked the mountain passages until a larger force can arrive and lay siege.
 They forgot about one route: the tunnel system.
 Grodin evaded the LC blockade and fled towards north, LC forces in tow, to a mountain pass.
 They fortified it and defeated their pursuers.

 Grodin's next plan was to break into GOLAN's deactivated headquarters and gather evidence that they were innocent in GOLAN's treacherous attack against the LC escape project.
 As the place was defended by hordes of LC and ED troops (they obviously allied with each other), direct attack was out of the question.
 A small ED base was nearby however, with some tanks the rebels were going to capture and drive to GOLAN's headquarters.

 Grodin found out that there was another group of UCS troops nearby.
 When they got there, ED stormtroopers had already taken the base and were in pursuit of the fleeing UCS forces.
 They managed to fortify themselves on a plateau, but were under siege from ED forces.
 Grodin attacked the ED, freeing his trapped comrades and showing that they were on the same side.
 The other group attacked them and fled into the tunnels, which made Grodin even more curious as to who they were.

 Not hearing about the other group for some time, the rebels returned to their own plans.
 Venezuela was chosen as the new target, as there was an ED base there under construction.
 A convoy was due filled with building materials.
 The rebels attacked while the convoy was in the base.
 Earth was starting to be shaken by the massive tidal forces of the Sun, forcing them to hurry up.
 The ED and the LC already started to break down their American camps and ship their forces to Europe where the last chance to escape was located, so the UCS had to do this as well.
 They couldn't contact their foes because of GOLAN's radio jamming and the Atlantic coast was firmly in the hands of the alliance.
 Because of that, Grodin was forced to destroy two extremely heavily defended bases near New York.